-Depending on the offense level and some other factors, Wake County criminal courts may impose a range of sentencing.
-The sentencing is broken down into three levels, all of which are based upon the number of convictions received prior to the offense being sentenced.
-All misdemeanor punishments can include fines, community service, probation, imprisonment and more.
+Depending on the offense level and some other factors, Wake County criminal courts may impose a range of sentences.
+Procedurally, the sentencing is broken down into three levels, which are all based upon the number of prior convictions, if any, on a defendant’s criminal record.
+Misdemeanor punishments may include fines, community service, court supervision, imprisonment and more.
+Specific misdemeanor sentences include:

-- Class A1 Misdemeanor Offense: Up to 150 Days of community, intermediate or active punishment
+- Class A1 Misdemeanor: Maximum 150 days of community, intermediate, or active punishment

-- Class 1 Misdemeanor Offense: Up to 120 Days of community, intermediate or active punishment
+- Class 1 Misdemeanor: 120 days of community, intermediate or active punishment

-- Class 2 Misdemeanor Offense: Up to 60 Days of community, intermediate or active punishment
+- Class 2 Misdemeanor: 60 days of community, intermediate or active punishment

-- Class 3 Misdemeanor Offense: Up to 20 Days of community, intermediate or active punishment
+- Class 3 Misdemeanor: 20 days of community, intermediate or active punishment

-Since the reclassification on December 1st, when a defendant is charged with Possession of Drug Paraphernalia, if the paraphernalia was being used with marijuana, the offender will receive a lesser sentence and possibly only a fine.
-However, if the paraphernalia is used with any other illegal drug, the initial classification and sentencing applies.
+After the reclassification on December 1st, if a defendant is convicted of Possession of Drug Paraphernalia that was used with marijuana, the offender will receive a lesser sentence, and perhaps only a fine.
+However, if the paraphernalia is used with any other illegal drug, the same classification and sentencing apply.

 Penalties for Marijuana Paraphernalia Possession

-If a person is charged with PDP in conjunction with marijuana, he or she may be expected to pay a maximum fine of $200.
-Punishment for a Class 3 Misdemeanor Offense could also result in the following:
+A person charged with PDP in conjunction with marijuana may expect a maximum fine of $200.
+Punishment for a Class 3 Misdemeanor could also result in the following:

-- 1 – 15 Days of Community or Intermediate Punishment if you have four prior convictions (supervised probation along with drug treatment, jail time, or another condition)
+- 1 – 15 days of community or intermediate punishment if you have four prior convictions (supervised probation along with drug treatment, jail time, or another condition)

 Our Raleigh Drug Crime Lawyers Can Fight to Protect Your Rights

-Our Raleigh drug crime lawyers at Sandman, Finn & Fitzhugh are backed by more than 50 years of experience defending those who have been charged with various drug offenses including felony drug, DWI, assault and more.
-If you’ve been charged with Possession of Drug Paraphernalia let us represent you.
+The Raleigh drug crime lawyers at Sandman, Finn & Fitzhugh, Attorneys at Law, have more than 50 years of combined experience defending individuals just like you who have been charged with various drug offenses, including felony drug, DWI, assault and more.
+If you’ve been charged with Possession of Drug Paraphernalia, let us represent you.

-To speak with a Raleigh drug crime attorney today, call us!
-We will provide you with a free consultation!
+To speak with a Raleigh drug crime attorney today, call us at (919) 887-8040.
+We will give you a free consultation.